|

 Malcolm

-Wells is more than an activist, more than a professional,
+Wells was more than an activist, more than a professional,

 more than a description on a web site or inside the back of